In your project directory

 const people = useStore('users');

-useStore maintains its internally structure as a StoreState<T>.
+useStore maintains its internal structure as a StoreState<T>.
 In our example above, T is User.
 The structure as as shown below:

 type StoreState<T> = {